Droplet motion on chemically heterogeneous substrates with mass transfer. II. Three-dimensional dynamics: Results

 \subsection{Random substrates}

-The first example we consider is motivated by the experiments performed by \citeauthor{Dietrich2015} who investigate the evaporation of alcohol droplets in air, where they report four evaporation modes, namely the constant contact angle and constant contact radius modes, as well as stick-slide and stick-jump modes, the latter of which is caused by the intermittent pinning of the contact line \cite{Dietrich2015}.
+The first example we consider is motivated by the experiments performed by \citeauthor{Dietrich2015} who investigated the evaporation of alcohol droplets in air and reported four evaporation modes, namely the constant contact angle and constant contact radius modes, as well as stick-slide and stick-jump modes, the latter of which is caused by the intermittent pinning of the contact line \cite{Dietrich2015}.
 The analysis presented in Sec.~\ref{3DSec_MatchedAsymptotics} does not account for evaporation, because the mass flux is maximized near the contact line \cite{Saxton2016,Savva2017,AJAEV2005}.
-However, one can qualitatively reproduce such a situation by considering a simple linear mass loss with Eq.~\eqref{3D_ParabolicFlux} for the distribution of the flux.
+However, one can qualitatively reproduce such a situation by considering a simple linear mass loss with Eq.~\eqref{3D_ParabolicFlux} for the distribution of the mass transfer.
 To induce a non-trivial centroid motion, we prescribe noisy chemical heterogeneities of the form

 where $\hat{\theta}(\*x)$ is a deterministic part giving the dominant structure of the substrate, and $\tilde{\theta}(\*x)$ corresponds to a realization of spatial band-limited white noise.
 In Part I of this study, similar substrates were considered for exploring the snapping dynamics observed by \cauthor{Wells2018} (see Fig.\ 10 in Part I).